writechoiceorg/rocketlawyer/pages/rocketdocument-embedded-ux.md

-This Quick Start guides you through using the **RocketDocument™ Embedded UX** to create and customize a Rocket Lawyer document through a simple interview-style experience.
+Welcome to the **RocketDocument™ Embedded UX** Quick Start guide.
+This section provides a step-by-step process for creating and customizing a Rocket Lawyer document using a simple interview-style experience.
 By following these steps, you'll be able to complete a document and display it using the **RocketSign® Embedded UX**.

-## What You'll Need
+## Items Required

 1. **Client Credentials**
    Obtain these through the onboarding process in the [Welcome Guide](welcome-guide).